 At 7 months old, we were diagnosed with a rare genetic condition called CGD.
 This makes us highly susceptible to severe infections from bacteria and fungi that are found all around us.
 Unfortunately, this condition has prevented us from participating in normal toddler activities such as playing on grass, going to the neighborhood park, and visiting the petting zoo.

-Undergoing a Bone Marrow Transplant is the only cure for us.
+Undergoing a Stem Cell Transplant is the only cure for us.

 We are actively searching for a donor to help us, so please consider registering to be a stem cell or bone marrow donor.